 The shortest final table in World Poker Tour history went down in Atlantic City, and Vivek Rajkumar emerged unscathed as the newest WPT millionaire.
 Despite facing stiff competition from WSOP bracelet holders Mark Seif and Dan Heimiller, Rajkumar finished off the final table in a mere 48 hands to win $1,424,500.

 "All the way from 10-handed to heads-up I just had a rush of cards.
-When I had the best hand I held up; when I had the worst of it, I sucked out," Rajkumar said in his interview.
+When I had the best hand I held up; when I had the worst of it, I sucked out," Rajkumar said.
 "I tried to play as little as possible, but sometimes luck is on your side and you win."

 Humans are dead!